-With the rising popularity of React, its new frameworks are introduced every day.
+With the rising popularity of React, its new frameworks and best practices are introduced every day.
 And while their frameworks have everything new to offer, React Remix is different from them.
 React Remix is a new tool from Facebook that allows developers to create React applications with little to no configuration.
 React Remix is based on the create-react-app tool and includes many of the same features but with additional benefits.

 One of the most significant benefits of React Remix is that it allows developers to use Facebook’s own React Native tooling to create native mobile applications.
 React Native is a powerful tool that can create high-performance applications, and with React Remix, developers can now create React Native applications with the same ease of use as create-react-app.

 Also Read: React Native Development Guide

 Previously, web pages were only used as a collection of HTML; if the data needed to change, the developers would add a form that would send data to the server.
 Ideally, this data would have to be displayed; frameworks were created that allow developers to insert the pieces of dynamic data into the static template.

 Remix is a react framework used for SSR (server-side rendering).
 It's a full-stack framework that lets you code for the front-end and the back-end at the same time.

 Remix was built by the same developers (Michael Jackson) and (Ryan Florence) who were behind the React Router.
 React Router is the most used routing library, like react-router-native and react-router-dom.
 So, starting from the React Router, they have built a framework called Remix.

 Let's understand how the websites were created before Remix.
 Previously in websites, web pages were just a collection of simple HTML pages.
 So, if there was any change in the data, the developers had to add a form, which would send that data to the server, and this data has to be displayed.